-Anyone who has ever worked within or around The Agora has probably experienced the benefits of being completely enveloped by ideas and creativity.
-The people that tend to do well in these companies have an ability to take a step outside of their comfort zone.
+Anyone who has ever worked within or around 14 West has probably experienced the benefits of being completely enveloped by ideas and creativity.
+The people that tend to do well here have the ability to take a step outside of their comfort zone.
 In fact, they tend to enjoy it quite a lot… even after they log off and go home for the night.

-Many of us “Agoreans” are editors, marketers, and technologists by day, and musicians, photographers, and comedians by night.
+Many of us are technologists, accountants, and lawyers by day, and musicians, photographers, and comedians by night.
 And by golly, we think we ought to celebrate that.

 Such was the beginning of Elizabeth Massing’s brainchild, The Bazaar.

 Elizabeth’s business card reads “Director, Personnel & Talent,” but she is also a fashion blogger, philanthropist, and avid art enthusiast.
 She’s also one very persistent girl.
 Once the idea came to her, she came running to us in the 14 West Communications office for help making it happen.
 Despite calendars of back to back meetings and calls, and new needs arising around every corner, she was adamant that The Bazaar be given the same attention any other project might be given… We love direct orders like this one.

 So we got to work gathering creatives from all over our organization and telling them about her idea to showcase their talents and celebrate what makes them unique.
 There wasn’t much persuasion to be done.
 We quickly filled a four-hour performance schedule.
 We asked (you guessed it) a Creative Director to help us with some promotional artwork and sent the invitation out into the world.